 12. Who decides the compensation of CapMan’s management and employees?

 The Remuneration Committee is responsible for the execution and supervision of CapMan’s compensation schemes.
-All members of CapMan’s Remuneration committee are independent.
-In 2017, Andreas Tallberg was elected Chairman and Catarina Fagerholm and Ari Tolppanen members of the Remuneration committee.
-According to the Finnish Corporate Governance Code, the majority of the members of the remuneration committee have to be independent.
+The composition of the Remuneration Committee is presented here.
+The majority of the members of CapMan’s Remuneration committee are independent in accordance with the Finnish Corporate Governance Code.
 The CEO or any other member of the Management Group is not entitled to sit on the Remuneration Committee.
 The duties of the Remuneration Committee are defined in the charter of the committee and shall reflect the requirements of the company.
 CapMan follows proper corporate governance standards where e.g. the compensation of employees has to be approved by a supervisor (the one-over-one principle) and the compensation of the CEO and the Management Group is decided by the Board of Directors based on the recommendation of the Remuneration Committee.
 CapMan publishes its remuneration statement annually as per recommendations.

 13. How is CapMan’s compensation scheme in line with its year-end result target?